ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 This script performs a full system cleanup on macOS.
 Here's what it takes care of:

 - Deletes user caches from `~/Library/Caches`
-- Deletes system caches from `/Library/Caches` and `/System/Library/Caches` (It's safe to delete from here, idk why people say it's not.
-NOTHING HAPPENS.)
+- Deletes system caches from `/Library/Caches` (sudo rm -rf /System/Library/Caches/* was not is not safe so it's removed in the latest version)
-- Removes system and user logs, including diagnostic reports
 - Thins Time Machine local snapshots to free up disk space
 - Deletes leftover `.ipsw` (iOS update) and `.dmg` (installer) files (Does not delete on latest version.)
 - Resets Spotlight indexing for better search performance